Shiliuzhuang Subdistrict

 Shiliuzhuang Subdistrict (Shíliúzhuāng Jiēdào (石榴庄街道)) is a subdistrict on eastern Fengtai District, Beijing, China.
 It shares border with Chengshousi Subdistrict and Shibalidian Township to the east, Donggaodi Subdistrict to the south, and Dahongmen Subdistrict to the west and north.

 The subdistrict was created in 2021 from portions of Dongtiejiangying and Dahongmen Subdistricts.
 It took its name Shiliuzhuang (石榴庄 (Pomegranate Villa)) from its historical location as an imperial pomegranate orchard.

 History

 Administrative Division

-As of 2021, Shiliuzhuang Subdistrict consisted of 16 subdivisions, pf which 15 were communities and 1 was a village:
+As of 2023, Shiliuzhuang Subdistrict consists of 15 communities: